The Region Everyone Skips (And Why That's Their Loss)

 Winter (December-February)

-Darkness, snow, extreme cold, but the landscape is stunning.
+Darkness, snow, extreme cold, but the landscape is genuine.
 Winter activities are available.
 Fewer tourists.
 The genuine Arctic experience.

 Shoulder Seasons (May, September)